 Camp GLOW is result of the successful partnership between YMCA Bitola and Peace Corps Macedonia since October 2015.

-Supporters: TAV Airports, EVN, Apollonia Foundation, Gorska Voda, and NOVA Schools.
+Our corporate supporters: TAV Airports, EVN, TTK Bank, Apollonia Foundation, Vitaminka, Gorska Voda, Vitalia, and NOVA Schools

 And from lots of individual donors who fully support our cause and the mission of our youth development program via our crowd funding campaign.

 Info graphic from the survey at Camp GLOW 2017